Archaeological Park of Urbs Salvia: Reservoir

-From the theater to the amphitheater
+From the theatre to the amphitheatre

-Proceeding downwards there is the imposing Roman theatre, built in 23 AD, on the Hellenic model.
+The imposing Roman theatre was built in 23 AD on the Hellenic model.
 The structure presents a cavea (auditorium) divided into three tiers of seats with entrances on the different levels.
-Around the cavea there is a corridor with steps running to the top, where there was a sacellum (small temple).
-Of the original stage the lower part of the walling is preserved; behind the stage, there is an artificial terrace which was framed by a colonnade supported by solid brick walling.
-Lower down is a niched building, a containment wall which is to be included in the whole urban context pivoting on an axis characterized by the Theatre – Forum – Temple.
+Around the cavea is a corridor with steps running to the top, where there was a sacellum (small temple).
+Of the original stage the lower part of the walling is preserved; behind the stage is an artificial terrace which was framed by a colonnade supported by solid brick wall.

 At the foot of the hill, conveniently placed alongside the via Salaria Gallica (i.e., the main line of communication in the Picenum, here matching up with the cardo maximus of the town), was the sanctuary-complex.
 The main temple had a six-column facade.
 What remains of the original structure is part of the podium lacking the white limestone slabs with which it was originally paved.
 It was dedicated to the Salus Augusta (protector goddess of the Emperor), and was probably used for the imperial cult promoted by Tiberius, successor of Augustus.
 The temple is enclosed by a porticus made up of four underground galleries with frescoes in the 3rd Pompeiian style.
 The frescoes represent haunting animals, masks, and pictures connected with Augustus' political propaganda (trophies).
 Next to the main temple there is a smaller one.
 Behind it there is an area which was probably devoted to the ritual use of water, and behind the main temple there is a via munita, corresponding to the first East cardo.

 Just outside the city walls, there are two funeral monuments and the amphitheatre, one of the best preserved examples of this type in the Marche region.
 The amphitheatre was built after the year 81 AD by the Urbisalvian Titus' military general Lucius Flavius Silva Nonius Bassus, who captured the Masada fortress in Palestine.
 The amphitheatre was used for gladiatorial contests and other entertainments.
 All its perimeter is preserved up to the first seating level, including the first level of the vomitoria (the exit-ways) and the bases of the pillars of the external corridor.
 In its original form it probably had three tiers of seats.
 The external wall of the cavea (auditorium) had a series of semicircular niches which later formed the supports of the stairs to the entrances on the upper floors.
 The arena is 59m long and 35m wide.
 The two entrances at the major axis of the elliptical amphitheatre were for the gladiators.